Suzhou-Tongyuan/ObjectOriented.jl/docs/src/how-to-translate-oop-into-julia.md

 Supporting dot methods in Julia is NOT RECOMMANDED due to the poor IDE support and other conventions like "dot operators access fields".

-Besides, strongly coupling methods with classes is proved not a general solution.
-A real-world instance is operator overloading, where Julia's multiple dispatch is the-state-of-the-art solution to the problem.
+Besides, strongly coupling methods with classes is found not a general solution.
+A real-world counter example is operator overloading, where Julia's multiple dispatch is the-state-of-the-art solution to the problem.
 The infrastructure part of deep learning frameworks requires facilities similar to multiple dispatch, where an evidence can be found from [this discussion](https://news.ycombinator.com/item?id=29354474).

-You probably don't know the an interesting facts: dot methods are not really a component of OOP, it's just a historical idiom of many OOP languages.
+You probably don't know an interesting fact: dot methods are not really a component of OOP, it's just a historical idiom of many OOP languages.

-An explanation about the dot methods from programming languages is so-called runtime single dispatch.
-I've recently found that the popularity of runtime single dispatching has led to a general inability of identifying problems or requirements that are essentially multiple-dispatched, which can be observed when you check out user API functions defined in Julia library made by programmers from classic OOP languages.
+From the perspective of programming languages, dot methods are so-called runtime single dispatch, and I've recently found that the popularity of runtime single dispatch has led to a general inability of identifying problems or requirements that are essentially multiple-dispatched.
+Such fact can be usually observed from the user API functions made by programmers from classic OOP languages.

 ### Julia representation of inheritance

-Many smart programmers from the OOP world have already found the techniques described above, but it seems that many of them give up in handling inheritance.
+Many smart programmers from the OOP world have already found the technique described above, but it seems that many of them give up in handling inheritance.

 However, a general solution to inheritance in Julia is still easy until we need syntax sugar support.

-In Python, a class can inherit from other classes, and the child class can access the parents' fields and methods, or override some methods.
+In Python, a class can inherit from other classes, and the child class can access the parents' fields and methods, or override some of the methods.
 We give the following example:

 ```python
 class A: